fcr3/aeolux/README.md

 ```
 $ docker-compose build <service_name>
 ```
 `service_name` refers to the name of one of the four services.
+Furthermore, refer to [here](https://www.petefreitag.com/item/848.cfm) for changing the memory limit.
+By default, it will be set to 2, so you may need to change it to 4 or 5 GB.

 - If you find yourself running out of hard drive space due to `<none>` tagged images (enter `docker images` into the terminal to see your images), then you can clean them by executing the following command:
 ```